Chest Pain After Drinking Alcohol: What Does It Mean?

 When Is It Time to Seek Help?

-If you are experiencing chest pain or tightness, you're probably looking for answers as to why.
-While there are multiple possibilities, your first step is to visit your health care provider.
+If you experience chest pains or tightness after consuming alcohol, you're probably looking for answers as to why.
+While there are multiple possibilities, your next steps should be to stop drinking immediately and visit your health care provider.
 Only a medical professional can properly diagnose the chest pain or tightness you may be experiencing.

 Chest pains are not always a definite sign of alcoholic cardiomyopathy, and your doctor may perform a series of tests to understand your symptoms better and create an accurate diagnosis.
 After your doctor identifies the source of your chest pain, they will discuss treatment options with you.
 If your chest pain results from your alcohol consumption, the best thing you can do for your health and safety is to stop drinking.